vanniktech/gradle-maven-publish-plugin/README.md

 - [Publishing open source projects to Maven Central](https://vanniktech.github.io/gradle-maven-publish-plugin/central/)
 - [Publishing to other Maven repositories](https://vanniktech.github.io/gradle-maven-publish-plugin/other/)

+For modifying what is getting published see [configuring what to publish](https://vanniktech.github.io/gradle-maven-publish-plugin/what/).

+There is also a [base plugin](https://vanniktech.github.io/gradle-maven-publish-plugin/base/) that doesn't apply any default configuration and allows the most customization.

 # Supported plugins

 The output of the following Gradle plugins is supported to be published with this plugin: